ajs2431/Deep-Learning-Project/README.md

-# Deep-Learning-Project
+# Capstone-Project
-This is my deep learning project.
+Here is our capstone project using the World Happiness Report dataset on Kaggle.